Position Size Calculator

 So it’s easy to see that for stocks with widely varying stops, an equal dollar portfolio can take on too much risk – especially if stocks are lower priced and volatile.

-Another scenario is when the more volatile stock hits its trailing stop and the less volatile stock wins an amount equal to its stop amount.
+Another scenario is when the more volatile stock hits its trailing stop.
+And on the other hand, the less volatile stock wins an amount equal to its stop amount.

 In this scenario, you have one winner and one loser, yet in the equal dollar portfolio, you wind up losing big, while breaking even in the equal risk portfolio.

-Without drawing a new table, you can easily see that if the both stocks move in your favor, you do actually make more money with the extra money invested in the equal dollar portfolio.
+Without drawing a new table, you can easily see that if the both stocks move in your favor, you can make more money.
+That’s with the extra money invested in the equal dollar portfolio.
 But the increased profit is in equal proportion to the increased risk (see the risk % field in our position size calculator).

 And in general, when taking on one unit of extra risk, you don’t want to only get the possibility of one unit of extra return.
 But since we obviously can’t guarantee which trades will work and which ones won’t, a strategy that equalizes risk makes intuitive sense.